 A.Product-Integrity

-The self-protecting features of the chip are fully operational, and it is not possible to influence the configuration and behaviour of the chips based on insufficient operational condition or nay command sequence generated by an attacker or by accident.
+The self-protecting features of the chip are fully operational, and it is not possible to influence the configuration and behavior of the chips based on insufficient operational condition or nay command sequence generated by an attacker or by accident.

 CTWY assumes that the features used for testing of the dice at the end of the life-cycle phase 3 and 4 (according to (1)) are disabled.
 CTWY will be provided with the configuration of the product that will be the basis of the protection if the internal shipment.